pasterakcode/WeatherReactApp/README.md

 To start Application please do:
 1. Download all project to your device
-2. Ask me about file config.js -> there are necessary information to start application
+2. Ask me about API ID -> there are necessary information to start application
-3. Paste file config.js (from me) to folder "src" in my projects
+3. Paste infotmation from me to file config.js (folder "src" in my projects)
 4. Open termial in folder where you downloaded my project
 5. Install NPM / use command: npm install -g npm
 6. Install React DOM/ npm install --save react react-dom